Business Succession Planning

 Having unlimited growth comes with a few minor setbacks.

-As noted, C Corporations are subject to double taxation while S Corporations are pass-through tax entities, allowing them to avoid being taxed at the corporate level and again on shareholders' personal income taxes.
+As noted, "C" Corporations are subject to double taxation.
+In contrast, "S" Corporations are pass-through tax entities, allowing them to avoid being taxed at the corporate level and again on shareholders' personal income taxes.

-S corporations.
-S Corporations are pass-through tax entities.
-They file an informational federal return (Form 1120S), but no income tax is paid at the corporate level.
-The profits/losses of the business are instead “passed-through” the business and reported on the owners’ personal tax returns.
+- "S" corporations.
+"S" Corporations are pass-through tax entities.
+They file a federal informational return (Form 1120S), but no income tax is paid at the corporate level.
+The profits/losses of the business are instead “passed through” the business and reported on the owners' personal tax returns.
 Any tax due is paid at the individual level by the owners.

 What is an LLC?

-A Limited Liability Corporation or LLC is a relatively new type of business; it is an incorporated entity that provides limited liability to its owners, or members, and it has the unique opportunity to elect the tax structure that best fits the LLC’s specific needs.
+A Limited Liability Corporation or LLC is a relatively new type of business; Limited liability companies are hybrid entities that combine the characteristics of a corporation with those of a partnership or sole proprietorship; it is an incorporated entity that provides limited liability to its owners or members, and it has the unique opportunity to elect the tax structure that best fits the LLC's specific needs.
+The limited liability company is a “hybrid” entity created to provide the liability benefits of a partnership.

 What is a Federal Employer Identification Number?